kjchalup/fcit/README.rst

 Requirements
 ------------
-The usual scientific Python packages:
+Tested with Python 3.6 and

     * numpy >= 1.12
     * scikit-learn >= 0.18.1
     * scipy >= 0.16.1